hypertherm/DotNet.SystemCollections.Analyzers/README.md

 ## Contributing

--Filing a bug report
+- Filing a bug report
--Adding documentation on a new/existing rule -Requesting a new code analyzer
+- Adding documentation on a new/existing rule
+- Requesting a new code analyzer
--Requesting a new case scenario in an existing code analyzer -Requesting a code fix provider
+- Requesting a new case scenario in an existing code analyzer
+- Requesting a code fix provider
--Adding test coverage on the analyzers and code fix providers -Adding benchmarking coverage on code analyzers
+- Adding test coverage on the analyzers and code fix providers
+- Adding benchmarking coverage on code analyzers

 ## About Robotmaster